jscottransom/jscottransom/README.md

 </div>
 <br>

-💻 My technical interests include Quantum Computing, Low Level Computer Architecture and reasoning at the Edge boundary.
+💻 My technical interests include Low Level Computer Architecture and reasoning at the Edge boundary.

 🎨 Outside my professional pursuits, I'm passionate about art, particularly charcoal and oil on canvas.